 Camp Celebrate – A weekend camp for children ages 7-15 who have survived traumatic burn injuries.
 Activities at Camp Celebrate include swimming, canoeing, arts and crafts, as well as an opportunity to meet other kids who share the experience of having been burned.

 Jaycee Burn Center – Supporting the burn center at UNC Hospital where the Fire Fighters go if they are injured on duty.
 It is also the best burn center in the state for children, assisting local families of burn victims with extraneous expenses, such as travel to and from the center.

 Fallen Fire Fighters Fund – To provide resources and assist the families of fire fighters that were injured or lost their lives in the line of duty, and to work within the fire service community to help reduce fire fighter death and injury through legislation and better training.

 Burned-Out Response – Working hand in hand with the Red Cross to provide food, clothing and shelter to local house fire victims.

 Life Saving Smoke Detector Programs – Providing smoke detectors to families that cannot afford them.

 Coats for Kids – Community outreach program established through collaboration with Operation Warm, Inc. to help children in poverty survive and thrive by providing brand new, made in the USA winter coats and bringing warmth to needy children in our area.

-For more information or to purchase tickets over the phone for the Raleigh or Concord show, please call 919-977-0348.
-Our ticket office is located at:
+For more information or to purchase tickets over the phone, please call 919-977-0348 or email [email protected]